UNITING ALL AUSTRALIAN

 The BCCM champions service to the co-operative and mutual sector by honouring leadership and commitment to the industry.
 Each year outstanding leaders are inducted to the BCCM Honour Roll at the annual BCCM Taste of Australia Industry Dinner and presented with a handcrafted BCCM pin.

-The 2018 Honour Roll inductees will be announced on Wednesday 14 November at the Taste of Australia Industry Dinner to be held at the Adelaide Town Hall.
-Nominations are open to BCCM member organisations.
-Nominations for 2018 close on Friday 5 October 2018.
+The 2018 Honour Roll inductees were announced on Wednesday 14 November at the Taste of Australia Industry Dinner held at the Adelaide Town Hall.
+Annual nominations are open to BCCM member organisations.